 You know you’re getting old when they start replacing the bolts you used for a first ascent.
 That was my first thought when I heard that an anchor I’d placed, over in my old stomping grounds of Gunnison, Colorado, was getting an update.

 Story by Luke Mehall.
-This piece is published in Volume 15, the current issue of The Climbing Zine.
+This piece is published in Volume 15, now available.

 Banner photo of Dave Marcinowski on the first ascent of Real Sports, in Indian Creek.
 Photo by Braden Gunem.